 Different methods can be used to measure the roughness, below are some considerations to help in selecting the most appropriate method:

-• The contact methods below will provide a mapping of the roughness
+Contact methods will provide a mapping of the roughness

 Surface roughness measurement techniques

-Many techniques can be used to measure the surface roughness.
+Many techniques can be used to measure the surface roughness of semiconductor components.
 A few of them are outlined below:

 Atomic Force Microscopy (AFM)